epidemicz/juggler/doc/rationale.md

 Then for URIs that require authentication, the middleware `Handler` can check for a valid token (exists and is not expired), and either proceed with the authenticated call or return:

-* ERR {"code": 403, "message": "user is not authenticated"}
+* NACK {"code": 403, "message": "user is not authenticated"}

 A downside is that it makes it harder to connect different juggler clients and servers, since authentication is implementation/application-specific.
 This is ok given the goal of juggler, which is to build web applications, not for interoperability between heterogeneous systems.